kandarpsengar/vDP/README.md

 <li>	Login to EC2 Instance</li>
 <li>	Make sure the pre-requisite is met as per the system requirements.</li>
 <li>Download the DataPower Software from the above link </li>
-<li>Copy the certificate files certreport39.zip and KeywithIDCredReport.zip (These are the in the box folder, reach out to Kandarp or Patrick)</li>
+<li>Copy the certificate files certreport39.zip and KeywithIDCredReport.zip (These are the in the box folder, mailto: kandarp.sengar@ibm.com or patrick.bennett@ibm.com )</li>
 <li>Install the Data Power by running the below command.</li>

-sudo yum install idg_lx10502.lts.nonprod.image.x86_64.rpm idg_lx10502.lts.common.x86_64.rpm
+<code>sudo yum install idg_lx10502.lts.nonprod.image.x86_64.rpm idg_lx10502.lts.common.x86_64.rpm </code>

 <li>	Output from the above.</li>

-Updating Subscription Management repositories.
+<em> Updating Subscription Management repositories.
 Unable to read consumer identity

 This system is not registered with an entitlement server.
 You can use subscription-manager to register.